geops/mobility-web-component/README.md

 At this point you're ready to create custom code, some rules must be followed to facilitate the merge of upstream `mobility-web-component` repository:

 - always create new components using the client name as prefix, like `TrenordRouteSchedule`,  or put them in a client specific folder `src/trenord/RoutSchedule`.
+- to use the overrided components just change the export in the `index.tsx` of the component to overrided.
 - never modify the original components in the forked repository, do it in the upstream repository then merge it in the forked repository.
 - never update dependencies in the forked repository, do it in the upstream repository then merge it in the forked repository.
 - if you have a doubt, ask.